hnuzhy/CV_DL_Gather/README.md

 Collection research papers, related codes (if have) and reading notes about Model Compression.
 It mainly includes Quantization, Pruning, Knowledge Distillation and Compact Network Design.
 # Super Resolution
 Collection research papers, related codes (if have) and reading notes about Single Image Super Resolution(SISR).
 We may not involve in super resolution about multiple images and videos for the time being.
+# Reinforcement Learning
+Collection research papers, related codes (if have) and reading notes about Reinforcement Learning.
+This topic focuses on Deep Reinforcement Learning.